thiamsoontan/Lab/README.md

 Clone the repo to your laptop

-unzip lab.zip to a folder in your local drive
+unzip caf-terraform-gcc-starter-lab-main.zip to a folder in your local drive

-Open the folder in Visual Studio Code
+Open the folder caf-terraform-gcc-starter-lab-main in Visual Studio Code

+Note: reopen in container when prompt in VS code

 ## Lab 1 - GCC Development Environment